sileola/Project-6/Project6.md

 ![](./images/volume_group.PNG)

-Next, I used teh *lvcreate utility* to create 2 logical volumes: **apps-lv** (using half of the PV size), and **logs-lv** (using the remaining space of the PV size), with the commands below:
+Next, I used the *lvcreate utility* to create 2 logical volumes: **apps-lv** (using half of the PV size), and **logs-lv** (using the remaining space of the PV size), with the commands below:

 `sudo lvcreate -n apps-lv -L 14G webdata-vg`

 `sudo lvcreate -n logs-lv -L 14G webdata-vg`

-To verify that the Logical Volumes has been created successfully, i ram the command below:
+To verify that the Logical Volumes has been created successfully, i ran the command below:

 `sudo lvs`